Hugh Russell: Professional career

-Known as "Little Red", Russell turned pro in 1981 and won two British titles in Bantamweight and Flyweight.
+Known as "Little Red", Russell turned pro in 1981 and won two British titles in bantamweight and flyweight.
 He was the first boxer to win a British title at both divisions in that order.

 In October 1982 he defeated Davy Larmour at the Ulster Hall to win the Irish Bantamweight title.
-The fight was also a final eliminator for the British Bantamweight title.
+The fight was also a final eliminator for the British title.

 An iconic image of Russell reaching through the ropes to kiss his mother, Eileen, after winning the fight, appears in photographer Brendan Murphy's book Eyewitness.

-In January 1983, he fought in the last 15 round British title fight against reigning Bantamweight champion John Feeney.
-The fight was stopped in the 13th round when the referee disqualified Feeney.
+In January 1983, he fought in the last 15-round British title fight, against reigning bantamweight champion John Feeney.
+The fight was stopped in the 13th round when the referee disqualified Feeney for persistent misuse of the head.

-Russell retired in 1985 as undefeated British flyweight champion after securing the Lonsdale Belt.
+Russell retired in 1985 as undefeated British flyweight champion after securing a Lonsdale Belt.

+Death

+Russell, who worked as a photographer for many years for the Irish News, died on 13 October 2023 at the age of 63.